zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/troubleshooting.md

 - In the browser console. check if a request redirect is happening when the form is submitted.
 - In the `.htaccess` file, check if there is any rule that is affecting the `URL`, eg removing/adding a trailing slash.

-If this is the case, you can either remove such rule, or make it more specific, for example by restricting the redirect to only affect GET requests, like so:
+If this is the case, you can either remove such a rule or make it more specific, for example by restricting the redirect to only affect GET requests, like so:

 Before